redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 -   In Ansible Tower click 'Templates' from the left side pane menu

--   Select on the GREEN + icon on the far right side of the screen and click "Job Template".
+-   Click the GREEN + icon on the far right side of the screen to activate the drop-down selection menu, then click "Job Template".
 Fill out the details as follows.

         Name: OpenSCAP_Configure